api3dao/vitepress-docs/docs/explore/dao-members/dao-pool.md

 mechanics will remove the need for a central authority at the ecosystem level.

 Staking simply means you are placing API3 tokens into the DAO pool.
-When staking tokens to the DAO pool you gain access to weekly inflationary [rewards](./rewards.md) but also share in the risk of service coverage.
+When staking tokens to the DAO pool you gain access to weekly staking rewards but also share in the risk of service coverage.
 You are also granted voting rights on active DAO proposals and inflationary rewards.

-To stake your tokens see the [Staking Tokens](/guides/dao-members/staking.md) guide.
+To stake your tokens see [Staking Tokens](/guides/dao-members/staking.md).
 You can stake as many times as you’d like.
 Your percentage of all the tokens in the DAO pool are directly related to your percentage of the rewards and the risks.
 If you stake 10% of the pool you earn 10% of rewards and will pay 10% of service coverage claims.

 ## Token Utilities